-Leigh’s Bees make a wide range of honeys, according to the season.
+Leigh’s Bees make a wide range of honeys, and availability varies according to the season.
 The jars are a full 1lb (454g).

 Floral Honey is produced when Leigh’s Bees forage nectar from a variety of wildflower meadows, both in Norfolk and Leicestershire.
 Darker in colour than Borage Honey, the taste is slightly deeper.